microsoft/vscode-docs/docs/remote/containers-advanced.md

 With [Docker-from-Docker](https://aka.ms/vscode-remote/samples/docker-from-docker), the situation is reversed.
 Here, the Docker CLI inside the container interacts with the host's Docker daemon instead.
 This <span class="x x-first x-last">affects</span> mounting directories from inside the container as the path inside the container may not match the path of the directory on the host.

-The same example above will fail as the path on the host, outside the container isn't `/workspace/...`.
+The same example above will fail since the path on the host, outside the container isn't `/workspace/...`.
 In addition, some folders simply cannot be mounted because they only exist in the container.
 If you need to do this, you may find the Docker-in-Docker model fits your needs better.

 If you are opening a folder in a container, you can pass the host directory into the container as an environment variable to allow you to mount the workspace folder.
 (This does not, however, work if you used a volume - Docker-in-Docker is the best choice there.)
 To do so, add the following to `devcontainer.json`: